fhiso/legacy-format/data-model.md

 ### NCHI   {#NCHI}

-The number of children that this person is known to be the parent of (all marriages) when specified for an `[INDI]`, or that belong to this family when specified for an `[FAM]`.
+Children count: the number of children that this person is known to be the parent of (all marriages) when specified for an `[INDI]`, or that belong to this family when specified for an `[FAM]`.

 Contexts